Multitarget Applications in the Cloud Foundry Environment

 The developers of the MTA describe the desired result using the MTA model, which contains MTA modules, MTA resources, and interdependencies between them.
 Afterward, the validates, orchestrates, and automates the deployment of the MTA, which results in Cloud Foundry applications, services and SAP specific contents.
 For more information about the Multitarget Application model, see the official The Multitarget Application Model specification.

-You can create and deploy a Multitarget Application for the Cloud Foundry environment as described below by following different approaches that can yield the same result:
+You can create and deploy a Multitarget Application in the Cloud Foundry environment as described below by following different approaches that can yield the same result:

 - Using the SAP Web IDE for Full-Stack Development as described in Developing Multitarget Applications - both the

 mta.yaml is generated when you create the application project,